Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

-\begin{rema} Theorem \ref{the1.1} implies that the results of Romanov\cite{Romanov} hold for the Navier boundary condition if $\alpha \geq 0$.
-In particular, let $\alpha=0$, then the Couette flow degenerates to a constant flow and the Navier boundary conditions become into vorticity free boundary conditions.
-In this case, of course, the results of Romanov\cite{Romanov} also hold for the vorticity free boundary conditions. \end{rema}
+\begin{remark} Theorem \ref{the1.1} implies that the results of Romanov \cite{Romanov} still hold for the Navier boundary condition if $\alpha \geq 0$.
+In particular, let $\alpha=0$, then the Couette flow is reduced to a constant flow and the Navier boundary conditions become into vorticity free boundary conditions.
+In this case, of course, the results of Romanov \cite{Romanov} also hold for the vorticity free boundary conditions. \end{remark}